Robert Sweet (musician): Post Stryper

 After Stryper broke up in 1992, Sweet played in a variety of acts and projects largely Christian-oriented.
 He participated in the band King James with former Stryper bassist Tim Gaines and former Whitecross guitarist Rex Carroll, and toured with them until 1996.
 He also participated in other projects, such as Shameless and Titanic.
 Sweet recorded a solo album titled Love Trash which demonstrated an eclectic side of his writing and performing capabilities.
-Later, Sweet performed for a number of metal bands' albums including Blissed, Final Axe, Menchen (with guitarist Bill Menchen), Seventh Power, Subdux, and Dbeality as well as guest appearing on a few tracks for Titanic and the supergroups Shameless and 7 Hours Later.
+Later, Sweet performed for a number of metal bands' albums including Blissed, Final Axe, Menchen (with guitarist Bill Menchen), Seventh Power, Subdux, and Dbeality as well as guest appearing on a few tracks for Titanic and the supergroups Shameles, 7 Hours Later and Cleanbreak.

 Stryper reunion

-Sweet played a key role in the reappearance of Stryper by taking part in 2000's "Stryper Expo" and a reunion show in Costa Rica.
+Sweet played a key role in the reappearance of Stryper by taking part in 2000s "Stryper Expo" and a reunion show in Costa Rica.
 The successful reception led Sweet to push for a reunion of the band which came in the form of a request by Hollywood Records for a new Best of collection.
 The band decided that rather than doing another compilation, they would record two new songs and go on tour in support of the new release.
 2003 saw Sweet tour with a re-formed Stryper that featured the departure of bassist, Tim Gaines, who was replaced by Tracy Ferrie.
 In 2004, Stryper returned to the studio to begin working on its August 2005 release, Reborn, which marked the band's first full-length recording of original material in over 15 years, since 1990's Against the Law.
 The Stryper Murder by Pride album, released July 2009, marked the first Stryper album Sweet did not record drums for, this position was filled by studio musician Kenny Aronoff.
 He did however play in Stryper's 25th Anniversary Tour in support of the album.
 Sweet has appeared on every Stryper album since.